cbalderama/QA-Tester-Portfolio/README.md

 • Strong analytical and problem-solving skills in QA testing scenarios.

-#### Javascript Programming
+#### Software Programming
-• Proficient in JavaScript programming language.
+• Proficient in the fundamentals of programming language.

 • Experience developing mobile applications.

-• Good understanding of JavaScript concepts such as variables, functions, loops, and conditionals.
+• Good understanding of programming concepts such as variables, functions, loops, and conditionals.